Immunosuppressive

 Classification of Immunosuppressive agents can be done into three categories such as:

-Induction immunosuppressant- the drugs falling under this category are prescribed after transplant in order to prevent acute rejection.
-They are recommended for short span of time only as they helps in avoiding rejection of transplanted organs by the body.
-Methylprednisolone, Basilixamab are the commonly employed drugs.
+Induction immunosuppressant- The drugs falling under this category are prescribed after transplant in order to prevent acute rejection.
+They are recommended for a short span of time only as they help avoid the rejection of transplanted organs by the body.
+Methylprednisolone and basiliximab are the commonly employed drugs.

-Maintenance immunosuppressant – these are the drugs that are given to maintain the suppression effect of immune system.
-Prednisone, cyclosporine, Tacrolimus are the recommended drugs.
+Maintenance immunosuppressant – These are the drugs that are given to maintain the suppression effect of the immune system.
+Prednisone, cyclosporine, and Tacrolimus are the recommended drugs.

 What are the uses of immunosuppressant?